-The aim of this guide is to explore whether clean coal is really clean, or whether it’s as bad environmentally as regular coal.
+The aim of this guide is to explore whether clean coal is really clean, or whether it’s as bad environmentally as regular coal (and therefore involves greenwashing in the claims made about it)

 To do this, we look at the impact of clean coal technology on emissions and air pollution, as well as a range other eco friendly benchmarks and indicators.